carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 Virtual training makes it more practical to split workshops into shorter sessions rather than 2-full-day events.
 Feedback indicates that these distributed time formats are working well, and are generally preferred over 2-day events by both Instructors and learners due to reduced 'Zoom fatigue'.

 #### Choosing your technology
-Any tools currently in use by your community will, by and large, be preferable for minimizing cognitive load.
+Any tools currently in use by your community will, by and large, be preferable for minimising cognitive load.
 When introducing a platform that is not commonly used by your community, be sure to take unfamiliarity into account when budgeting time for your introductions, and plan to remind learners how to use the new tools.

 Where you do have choices with regard to these platforms, our advice is as follows: